orinoren/coupon-system/client/react-training/src/pages/admin-main-page/README.md

    returns `<MainSearchForm/>` with placeholder of company.

 3. `getCloseOperationButtonFunc` :
-   returns `<OpertaionsButton/>` with onClick that activate.
+   returns `<OpertaionsButton/>` with onClick that activate:

-- reset Add mode
+   - `resetAddMode`
    - reset `showOperationsFor` -> to close the `<AdminOperationsContainer/>`
-- resetSearchModeAction -> to reset the search details for future opertions to start clean.
+   - `resetSearchModeAction` -> to reset the search details for future opertions to start clean.

 4. `getOperationsButtonForCustomerFunc` :
     checks if isCustomerMode if true returns `<OpertaionsButton/>` with onClick that activate:

-5. `handleOnAddCustomerClicked` -> adding a form to enter a new customer
+- `handleOnAddCustomerClicked` -> adding a form to enter a new customer
-6. `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
+- `resetSearchModeAction` -> to reset the search details for future opertions to start clean.
-7. `showCustomerOpAction` -> to show `<AdminOperationsContainer/>` for Cusotmer
+- `showCustomerOpAction` -> to show `<AdminOperationsContainer/>` for Cusotmer

 if false returns `<OpertaionsButton/>` with onClick that activate: